How to stop ads on Facebook in 2023

 You can download an ad blocker extension to block ads on Facebook or find these tools in robust antivirus or VPN services, too.
 There are both free and paid versions out there to suit all budgets.
 Some of the most reliable options include Total Adblock.

-With them, not only your Facebook ads will become only a memory but also adware on other websites or apps too.
-Not to mention the trackers’ blocking that these ad blockers do too.
+With them, not only will your Facebook ads become a memory but also adware on other websites or apps.
+Not to mention the trackers’ blocking that these ad blockers do, too.

 How Facebook's targeted advertising works